avery-gfs/ai/README.md

 **What book (or book series) that you've read has been the most special, meaningful, or influential for you, and why?
 Respond in 500-700 characters.**

-You'll generate **two** responses: one that you write yourself, and one that you generate with AI.
+You'll submit **two** responses: one that you write yourself, and one that you generate with AI.

 This is a competition.
 You want both of your submissions to seem as "authentic"